Home

 Sue L. (Murdock) Fawcett was born in 1873 in Wheeling, Ohio County, WV, the daughter of Godfrey Guesman and Amanda (Stephens) Murdock

-Sue married one of her cousins, John "William" Fawcett (1871-1901), the son of Charles Wesley and Margaret Elizabeth (Herndon) Fawcett.
-He is thought, but not proven, to have been a physician.
-When William was age 26, in 1897, his mother died, and his father married another cousin, Julia Hanshaw.
+Will is thought, but not proven, to have been a physician.
+When he was age 26, in 1897, his mother died, and his father married another cousin, Julia Hanshaw.

-The Fawcetts had two children -- William "Murdock" Fawcett and Thelma M. Fawcett.
+The Fawcetts together produced a family of two children -- William "Murdock" Fawcett and Thelma M. Fawcett.

 They first lived in Kingwood, Preston County, WV, where son Murdock was born in 1894.
 Later, the family moved to Wheeling, where they resided at 27 Virginia Street.